by Donna Leibow

 I work with many home buyers who are empty-nesters.
 The kids left home to live on their own, leaving them behind with emptier and quieter houses.
 What to do?
 Many people struggle with the many choices.

 The questions I hear most often from clients include: Should we stay in the house although it seems too big now?
 Should we downsize to a smaller home or townhouse for less maintenance?
-Should we relocate to a home in an active adult community?
-Should we upsize to a larger home to accommodate visiting grandchildren?
+Relocate to a home in an active adult community?
+Or upsize to a larger home to accommodate visiting grandchildren?

 Though your specific needs are unique, confusion about how best to approach this new life stage is common.
 What is the next step that best fits your needs and lifestyle?
 Unfortunately, this is a tough question.
 You will likely receive a great deal of well-meaning advice from family and friends, whether it’s asked for or not, but only you know what is best for you.
 Before making a decision, ask yourself what you want from this next phase.
 Consider location, neighbors, and your desire or ability to continue to maintain a house.
 Also factor your physical health into the equation, as purchasing a home where you can age in place might make sense.